How much Viagra® should I take?

 Are you willing to take Viagra at the appropriate time for the medication to work effectively?

-Are you concerned about any side effects of viagra?
+Are you concerned about any side effects of Viagra?

 For some, the 25 mg Viagra dosage is enough to have a great experience in the bedroom.
 Others need the maximum dose (100 mg) to achieve the same result.
 Work with your doctor to find the right dose based on your expectations, medical history, and symptoms, and report any side effects.

-And above all—be honest about your medical history and always follow your healthcare provider's instructions.
+Above all—be honest about your medical history and always follow your healthcare provider's instructions.
 Don't change your dose without talking to your healthcare provider.
 More Viagra doesn't always mean a stronger erection, and higher doses can come with more side effects.

 How to take Viagra